microsoft/reverse-proxy/docs/docfx/articles/output-caching.md

 ## Defaults

-No output cache is performed on requests unless enabled in the route or application configuration.
+No output caching is performed unless enabled in the route or application configuration.

 ## Configuration
 Output Cache policies can be specified per route via [RouteConfig.OutputCachePolicy](xref:Yarp.ReverseProxy.Configuration.RouteConfig) and can be bound from the `Routes` sections of the config file.
 As with other route properties, this can be modified and reloaded without restarting the proxy.
 Policy names are case insensitive.